plforacle/mysql-enterprise-intro/introduction/introduction.md

 # Introduction

-MySQL Enterprise Edition provides developers with a comprehensive set of advanced features for building highly scalable, secure, and highly available applications.
-It is a popular choice among developers for several reasons:

-High Performance: MySQL Enterprise Edition offers high-performance capabilities, including advanced indexing, caching, and query optimization, which enable developers to build fast and scalable applications.

-Advanced Security: MySQL Enterprise Edition provides advanced security features, such as encryption, access control, and auditing, which help developers protect sensitive data and meet regulatory requirements.

-Reliability and Uptime: MySQL Enterprise Edition includes features like replication, clustering, and high availability, which ensure that databases are always available and can recover quickly from failures.

-Simplified Database Administration: MySQL Enterprise Edition provides tools like MySQL Enterprise Monitor, MySQL Workbench, and MySQL Enterprise Backup, which simplify database administration tasks, such as monitoring, backup, and recovery.

-Support and Services: MySQL Enterprise Edition comes with 24/7 support, which provides developers with access to expert technical support, bug fixes, and security patches.

-Scalability: MySQL Enterprise Edition supports large-scale databases and high-traffic applications, making it a popular choice for developers who need to build scalable and high-performance applications.

-Integration with Other Tools: MySQL Enterprise Edition integrates well with other tools and technologies, such as Oracle, Microsoft, and SAP, making it a popular choice for developers who need to integrate their database with other systems.

-Cost-Effective: MySQL Enterprise Edition is a cost-effective solution compared to other commercial databases, making it a popular choice for developers who need to build high-performance applications on a budget.

-Open-Source Compatibility: MySQL Enterprise Edition is compatible with the open-source version of MySQL, making it easy for developers to migrate their applications to the enterprise edition.

-Support for JavaScript stored programs: JavaScript stored programs enable DBAs and developers to build richer, modern, more powerful apps within the MySQL Server.
-Developers can express complex programming logic directly inside the MySQL Server, minimizing data movement between the database server and applications.

-Some of the key industries where MySQL Enterprise Edition is widely used include:
+## About this Workshop

+This hands-on workshop is designed to help you get started with MySQL Enterprise Edition, a powerful database management system.
+You'll learn the fundamentals of installing, configuring, and using MySQL Enterprise Edition, with a focus on its JavaScript Stored Procedure and Function feature.

+In this workshop, you'll work through a series of guided tasks and exercises that will help you understand the basics of MySQL Enterprise Edition, including:

-- Web and mobile applications
+- Installing and configuring the server
-- Social media and online communities
+- Creating and managing databases
-- E-commerce and retail
+- Using JavaScript to create stored procedures and functions
-- Financial services and banking
-- Healthcare and life sciences
-- Government and public sector

-Overall, MySQL Enterprise Edition is a popular choice among developers due to its high performance, advanced security, reliability, and scalability, as well as its cost-effectiveness and compatibility with other tools and technologies.
+- Implementing a LAMP (Linux, Apache, PHP, and MySQL) stack for web development
+- Deploying a sample web application, the "Sakila Film Time Converter", which demonstrates the use of MySQL JavaScript functions

+By the end of this workshop, you'll have a solid foundation in MySQL Enterprise Edition and be able to start building your own databases and applications.
+Our goal is to provide you with a comprehensive and practical introduction to MySQL Enterprise Edition.

-Estimated Workshop Time: 90 minutes
+_Estimated Workshop Time: 90 minutes

 [](youtube:RJ9p5tUzlmY)

+## About Product/Technology

+MySQL Enterprise Edition is a comprehensive database solution that offers advanced features for building scalable, secure, and highly available applications.
+Its key benefits include:

+- High performance and scalability
+- Advanced security features
+- Reliability and uptime
+- Simplified database administration
+- 24/7 support and services
+- Cost-effectiveness
+- Compatibility with other tools and technologies
+- Support for JavaScript stored programs

+MySQL Enterprise Edition is widely used in various industries, including web and mobile applications, e-commerce, financial services, healthcare, and government.
+Its popularity stems from its ability to provide high-performance, secure, and scalable database solutions that meet the needs of developers and organizations.

 ## Objectives

 In this lab, you will be guided through the following steps:

-1. Install MySQL Enterprise Edition (Developer Download from Oracle OTN)
+1. Install MySQL Enterprise Edition (Developer Download from Oracle Technology Network (OTN))
 2. Install Sample Database Sakila
 3. Create JavaScript stored program  / Function
-4. Install and test Linux Apache MySQL(LAMP) Development Stack
+4. Install and test Linux, Apache, PHP,and  MySQL(LAMP) Development Stack
 5. Deploy Sample application using Sakilaa data and MySQL JavaScript Function

 You may now **proceed to the next lab**